 Is assistance available to RENTAL PROPERTY OWNERS for improvements?

 Yes!
-The Rental Neighborhood Assistance Program (RNIP) administered by Olde Holyoke Development Corp. provides low interest loans for multi-family (3+ units) property improvements.
+The Rental Neighborhood Improvement Program (RNIP) administered by Olde Holyoke Development Corp. provides low interest loans for multi-family (3+ units) property improvements.

 Priority consideration is given to those projects that bring occupied buildings into compliance with applicable codes.
 Refinancing of existing debt is not allowed.
 Loans up to $21,500/unit, depending on building equity and projected income.